carlfahl/zootopia_postgres/Tutorial.md

-in your terminal run `npm install` to install all prior dependencies create a react app: `create-react-app client` -this will put all the react files into the directory client delete the unneeded files that were created by `create-react-app`, leave only index.js and index.css commit this step to GitHub. --when committing doublecheck you are in the root of your project `git status` -shows what files need to be committed `git add -A` -adds all current files
+in your terminal run `npm install` to install all prior dependencies create a react app: `create-react-app client` -this will put all the react files into the directory client delete the unneeded files that were created by `create-react-app`, leave only index.js and index.css commit this step to GitHub. --when committing DOUBLECHECK you are in the root of your project `git status` -shows what files need to be committed `git add -A` -adds all current files
 `git commit -m "(write a description of what you just did)"`-commits your code to GitHub

-## Step 2: Build out App.js
+## Step 2: Build out App
-Create an App.js file `touch App.js` within src directory import React   `import React from 'react'` - put './(file name)' when importing your own files Create a stateful component that is meant to display the desired view `var App = React.createClass({})`
+Create an App file `App.js` within src directory you can either right click on the src directory in atom and choose create file or within the src directory in your terminal you can run `touch App.js` import React   `import React from 'react'` - put './(file name)' when importing your own files Create a stateful component that is meant to display the desired view `var App = React.createClass({})`